 This assignment is designed to give you a clear objective as you read articles on current developments in the business press and a feel for the uncertainty surrounding current and future economic conditions.

 Provide forecasts for each of the following variables with a detailed explanation following each number which explains how and why you chose the number.
 At the end, summarize how your forecast on growth and inflation relates to your forecast on Fed policy, long-term interest rates, the stock market and the US $ exchange rates.

-4. a) Will the Fed change it forward guidance (considerable time of 0% rates after end of QE and balance of labor market risks) regarding the conditions that will lead to normalize the policy rate above 0% and how and when (October FOMC meeting or later)? b) When will the Fed start normalizing the policy rate (Fed Funds rate) above 0%?
-In 2014 or in 2015 or even later?
-In which month/quarter of which year? c) In which year and quarter will the Fed finish normalizing the Fed Funds rate to its neutral level and what will that neutral level be? d) When will the Fed will start to run down its balance sheet by not reinvesting the maturing Treasuries and RMBS that it has purchased during the various rounds of quantitative easing?
+4. a) When will the Fed start normalizing the policy rate (Fed Funds rate) above 0%?
+In 2015 or in 2016, or even later?
+In which month of which year? b) In which year and quarter will the Fed finish normalizing the Fed Funds rate to its neutral level and what will that neutral level be? c) When will the Fed will start to run down its balance sheet by not reinvesting the maturing Treasuries and RMBS that it has purchased during the various rounds of quantitative easing?

 While searching for background information for your forecasts you might find

 useful to look into the large amount of economic information and data available

 on the Internet.
 All the official GDP data are in the Bureau of Economic